 The five-year project, funded by the W.K.
 Kellogg Foundation, built and strengthened seven networks to advocate and act in the rural policy arena by combining network development, research, peer learning, and policy analysis to create a structure unprecedented in both its reach and inclusiveness.

 As part of the management team, MDC focused on facilitating group formation and framing and communicating policy ideas.

-- To establish, strengthen, and catalyze a national "network of networks" of rural policy practitioners, service providers, and supporters.
+- Establish, strengthen, and catalyze a national "network of networks" of rural policy practitioners, service providers, and supporters.

-- To communicate network policy issues to a range of government leaders and the media.
+- Communicate network policy issues to a range of government leaders and the media.

-- To develop a collective voice leading to action in influencing policy change.
+- Develop a collective voice leading to action in influencing policy change.

 - All seven networks, made up of more than 500 organizations, participated in face-to-face meetings, each identifying at least one policy issue on which to collaborate with other networks.
 MDC provided facilitation support to a 2013 network gathering to discuss future collaborative efforts.

 - MDC worked directly with several networks on projects, including supporting the Southwest Rural Policy Network's efforts as part of a coalition that successfully ended predatory lending in Arizona, a model policy for several other states.
 Other efforts included the Michigan Rural Council’s work on rural philanthropy and the Mid-South Network’s research on combating childhood obesity.

 - Networks developed policy papers and wide support emerged for policy initiatives related to health care, immigration, and broadband Internet access.